Shark-ML/Shark/trunk/Shark/doc/sphinx_pages/rest_sources/tutorials/algorithms/rbm_module.rst

 one single 'phi-function' for each layer that is the identity function.

 The parameterization of the RBM depends on the chosen energy function and thus can vary.
-Training a RBM corresponds to searching for the parameters that maximize the log-likelihood of the training data is.
+Training an RBM corresponds to searching for the parameters that maximize the log-likelihood of the training data.
 This does not require the data to have labels associated with them so that the RBM can be used as an unsupervised learning technique.
 Unfortunately the gradient of the log-likelihood can not be computed efficiently and thus the optimization problem is hard.
 Instead of computing the gradient directly,